niranjanbala/remoteinbound.com/PWA_TESTING_RESULTS.md

 ## **✅ Conclusion**

-The RemoteInbound PWA implementation is **100% successful** and production-ready.
+The Remote Inbound PWA implementation is **100% successful** and production-ready.
 All core PWA features are working correctly:

 - **Service Worker**: ✅ Registered and caching content
 - **Install Prompts**: ✅ Native and custom prompts working